SestoAle/DeepCrawl/README.md

 python3 deepcrawl_rl.py
 ```

-You can specify the agent statistics modifying the curriculum json in the
+You can specify the agent statistics by modifying the curriculum json in the
 ```deepcrawl_rl.py``` file.
 For more information see [proposed model](#proposed-model).